Our Moulton-based tandem

 We began the project in January 2005; the tandem was delivered in June 2005.
 After a couple of promising day rides we decided to take the plunge and use it on our planned touring holiday in southern France in early July.

 We had read in The Moultoneer and the Yahoo Moulton group that a small number of successful tandem conversions existed in Australia based on the Moulton ATB (Alex Moulton's all-terrain version of his unique space-frame small-wheel design).
 But those tandems were built several years ago.
 None was for sale or even available to be viewed in the northern hemisphere.
-Only about 100 ATBs were built at Alex Moulton's Bradford-on-Avon factory before he licensed Pashley Ltd to manufacture a lower-cost APB bicycle to a similar design.
+Only about 100 ATBs were built at Alex Moulton's Bradford-on-Avon factory before he licensed Pashley Ltd. to manufacture a lower-cost APB bicycle to a similar design.
 Apart from the use of cheaper components and tubing, there was one other significant difference - separable APBs have a fixed knuckle joint below the king-pin joint (picture) whereas the ATBs had a removable tube connecting the head tube to the bottom bracket (picture).

 Despite the differences and their implications, we decided that the APB was the most practical basis for building a Moulton-based tandem today.
 When we announced our aim to the members of the Yahoo Moulton group we received a very mixed reception, ranging from valuable advice and in several cases material help ( mentioned below), to sometimes patronising criticism.
 The critics cited Alex Moulton's known opposition to such projects as their main point together with some points about the extra stresses to which tandems are subject.
 The latter is certainly a consideration to be taken seriously, but the construction of the APB and the experience of others with tandems based on the similar ATB convinced us that a safe APB-based tandem could be produced.